Cyber Risk Monitoring: Steps to Take Now

 Reduce Compliance Risks

 For example, under HIPAA, vendors dealing with PHI are classified as business associates.
 This requires them to employ the same procedures and cybersecurity safeguards as the prime organization.
-If a HIPAA business associate fails to meet compliance requirements, both the healthcare organization and third-party vendor can be held liable with steep fines.
+If a HIPAA business associate fails to meet compliance requirements, the healthcare organization and third-party vendor can be held liable with steep fines.

 Understand Security Posture Throughout the Vendor Lifecycle